wacncontent/CustomizeTool/output/articles/search/search-get-started-dotnet.md

 ## Modify SimpleSearchMVCApp

-**SimpleSearchMVC** is a web app that runs locally in IIS Express.
+**SimpleSearchMVC** is a web site that runs locally in IIS Express.
 It provides a search box and presents search results in a table.

 Before you can run this program, you'll make three modifications: